korewireless/Microvisor-HAL-STM32U5/README.md

 This ensures that standard library functions such as `__HAL_RCC_GPIOA_CLK_ENABLE()`, `LL_RCC_WriteReg()`, etc. can continue to be called as if they were running without Microvisor present.
 The intention is to make it as easy as possible to port a “bare metal” implementation to Microvisor.

-For supported peripherals, accesses are mediated by the Microvisor non-secure system call functions [`mvPeriphPeek32()`](https://www.twilio.com/docs/iot/microvisor/api/device#mvperiphpeek32) and [`mvPeriphPoke32()`](https://www.twilio.com/docs/iot/microvisor/api/device#mvperiphpoke32).
+For supported peripherals, accesses are mediated by the Microvisor non-secure system call functions [`mvPeriphPeek32()`](https://www.twilio.com/docs/iot/microvisor/syscalls/device#mvperiphpeek32) and [`mvPeriphPoke32()`](https://www.twilio.com/docs/iot/microvisor/syscalls/device#mvperiphpoke32).
 These functions are declared in `mv_syscalls.h` and allow certain registers within supported peripherals to have read/write access to defined bits within those registers.

 This is particularly important for `RCC` as without such support, non-secure code would not be able to determine the bus and clock frequencies which are needed to configure other peripherals, such as UARTs.

 ### Currently supported peripherals

 * `RCC`

-### Development tools

-If you are developing an application based on the HAL, you will also need to clone the [Twilio Microvisor Tools](https://github.com/twilio/twilio-microvisor-tools) repo, which contains Bundler, the utility you must run to create Microvisor Application Bundles for uploading to Twilio and subsequent over-the-air deployment to devices.

 ### Documentation